• Skip to primary navigation

 Ribose

-Well, it's hard to say, but most of the research so far shows ribose doesn’t help.
+It's difficult to say for sure.
+Most of research appears to show ribose doesn’t help.
 For example, in a study from 2006, ribose (10 grams per day) didn’t help rowing performance in women.
+In another study, ribose didn’t help regenerate ATP after exercise.

 Adenosine

-This is actually one of the building blocks of adenosine triphosphate (ATP).
-I'm wondering if they added adenosine to Optygen in the hopes that this might help replenish ATP reserves during exercise and recovery?
+This is one of the building blocks of adenosine triphosphate (ATP).
+I'm wondering if they added adenosine to Optygen in the hopes that this might help replenish ATP reserves during exercise and recovery.
 Adenosine is a vasodilator.
 In other words, it expands blood vessels.
+Opening up blood vessels would allow more oxygen and nutrients to get to muscles during exercise.

 Rhodiola

 The scientific name is Rhodiola rosea.
 We pronounce this herb as “row-dee-ola”.
-In a study from 2013, 3 grams of rhodiola appeared to reduce heart rate during exercise and reduce how hard exercise felt when people rode a stationary bike.
+In one study 3 grams of Rhodiola appeared to reduce heart rate during exercise and reduce how hard exercise felt when people rode a stationary bike.
+This is more than Optygen has.

 Optygen HP